The Laurel Foundation serves children, youth and families affected by HIV/AIDS, transgender youth and other at-risk youth populations.

 The Laurel Foundation is a registered, non-profit organization founded in 1992 by Margot Andrew-Anderson to fill the urgent need for programmed activities that catered to the physical and emotional needs of children and youth affected by HIV/AIDS, transgender and other at-risk youth populations.

-The Laurel Foundation is a comprehensive provider of educational and support programs for children, youth and families living with HIV/AIDS.
+The Laurel Foundation is a comprehensive provider of educational and support programs for children, youth and families living with HIV/AIDS, transgender youth and other at-risk youth populations.
 We serve over 500 low-income, at-risk participants annually.

-The Laurel Foundation’s programs tackle the emotional and social challenges of HIV/AIDS by constructing environments that support the mental and physical welfare of the participants.
+The Laurel Foundation’s programs tackle the emotional and social challenges at-risk children and youth face by constructing environments that support the mental and physical welfare of the participants.
 Our programs give participants the tools to build self-sufficient, productive, healthy lives.

 To improve mental and physical health through various year round educational and support programs

-Educate youth on HIV and the consequences of at-risk behaviors while at the same time providing the knowledge on how to make healthy life choices
+Educate youth on the consequences of at-risk behaviors while at the same time providing the knowledge on how to make healthy life choices

 Develop the skills and qualities necessary to build an independent, successful, self-sufficient life path